mohitpai/journey-optimizer.en/help/using/configuration/message-presets.md

 * The **unsubscribe URL**, which is the URL of the landing page where the user will be redirected once unsubscribed.

     If you add a [one-click opt-out link](../messages/consent.md#one-click-opt-out) to a message created using this preset, the unsubscribe URL will be the URL defined for the one-click opt-out link.
-[Learn more](../messages/consent.md#one-click-opt-out)

     ![](assets/preset-list-unsubscribe-opt-out-url.png)